cloudflarearchive/cfapp_sample/README.md

 CloudFlare does not require you to provide any tests.
 This repository contains a sample suite in case you are interested in one way to build tests for cloudflare.js modules.

+To run the sample suite, boot up a webserver with the root of this repository as the document root, and open suite.html.